rastogi-s/Information-Retrieval/PageRanking/README.txt

 		> A. Use the previously crawled data using BFS algorithms to construct a graph G1 in the below format
 		     D1	D2 D3 D4
 		     D2	D5 D6
 		     D3 D7 D8
 		     where D1 is webpage docID and each line in the graph indicates the in-link relationship. which means D1 has three incoming links from D2, D3, D4.
 		> B. Use the same steps as in A to construct a graph G2 from the previously crawled data using DFS algorithm.
-        > 	 Generate a brief report on simple statistics over graphs G1 and G2, the number of pages with no in-links, the number of pages with no out-links(sinks).
+        > C. Generate a brief report on simple statistics over graphs G1 and G2, the number of pages with no in-links, the number of pages with no out-links(sinks).

  Task 2: Link Analysis: Implementations